 1.3 Screening for the presence of other Psychiatric Disorders

-1.4 Diagnosis of Alcohol and Drug Problems2.
-Treatment Planning
+1.4 Diagnosis of Alcohol and Drug Problems

 2.1 Case Management